Goldnero/goldnero-nodejs-sdk/README.md

 var Wallet = new neroWallet($HOSTNAME, $PORT);
 ```

-**Note: versions of electronero-nodejs-sdj prior to 1.0 require `hostname` with the 'http://' prefix, 3.0 and greater only require the IP address.**
+**Note: versions of electronero-nodejs-sdk prior to 1.0 require `hostname` with the 'http://' prefix, 3.0 and greater only require the IP address.**

 ## Testing